LinkFood/morning-market-mosaic/README.md

 **URL**: https://lovable.dev/projects/c6f9948a-c301-44b1-8caa-46dc5a6bdb3f

-**Test Change**: This is a test edit to verify GitHub pushing works.
+**Test Change**: This is a new test edit to verify GitHub pushing works correctly.

 ## How can I edit this code?